When Love is Strengthened

 If people sincerely want to put this ideal into practice, it is essential to practice the virtue of chastity with the greatest care, including in the married state.
 The use of sexuality, which is good, beautiful, something wanted for them by God, should never lose its noble original meaning.
 In St Josemaria’s words, I will remind you that “When there is chastity in the love of married persons, their marital life is authentic; husband and wife are true to themselves, they understand each other and develop the union between them.
 When the divine gift of sex is perverted, their intimacy is destroyed, and they can no longer look openly at each other.

 A married couple should build their life together on the foundation of a sincere and pure affection for each other, and on the joy that comes from having brought into the world the children God has enabled them to have.
 They should be capable of renouncing their personal comfort; and they should put their trust in the providence of God.
 To have a large family — if such is the will of God — is a guarantee of happiness and of effectiveness, in spite of everything that the mistaken proponents of a life based on selfish pleasure may say to the contrary.”
-(Christ is Passing By, 25)
+(Christ is Passing By, no. 25)

 Normally, married love, like every honest human love, is also shown in little things.
 St Josemaria talked countless times about the importance of what seems little, but is great if it is done with love, in the different aspects of Christian life.
 For instance, he encouraged a warm, personal conversation with God in ordinary everyday situations.
 Because our contact with God is like a family conversation: we are his children, and he is our Father.
 And so when St Josemaria found something useful in meditating on divine love, he also applied it to human love, to family life; and vice versa.
 I will repeat this, making my own some words in which he underlined that every tiny detail has significance.

 He said, “But they mustn’t forget that the secret of married happiness lies in everyday things, not in daydreams.
-It lies in finding the hidden joy of coming home in the evening, in affectionate relations with their children, in the everyday work in which the whole family cooperates; in good humor in the face of difficulties that should be met with a sporting spirit; in making the best use of all the advantages that civilization offers to help us rear children, to make the house pleasant and life more simple” (Conversations, 91).
+It lies in finding the hidden joy of coming home in the evening, in affectionate relations with their children, in the everyday work in which the whole family cooperates; in good humor in the face of difficulties that should be met with a sporting spirit; in making the best use of all the advantages that civilization offers to help us rear children, to make the house pleasant and life more simple” (Conversations, no. 91).